bartificer/programming-by-stealth/docs/pbs67.md

 The fist step in accomplishing this is disabling the standard HTML5 form validation messages by adding the `novalidate` attribute to the relevant `<form>` tag.

-Next, I added a `<div>` that will serve as a tooltip with a validation message when ever the form is validated and found to be invalid invalid tooltip into the input group.
+Next, I added a `<div>` that will serve as a tooltip with a validation message whenever the form is validated and found to be invalid.
+Invalid tooltip into the input group.
 This `<div>` needs to be added inside the input group but not as the first or last element.
 I added it after the inputs but before the `input-group-append`.

 The documentation clearly states that the tooltip must be contained within an HTML element with CSS `position` property `relative`.
 I achieved this by adding an inline style to the input group itself to set its `position` to `relative`.